 Adding Volume or Keeping it Sleek

 Boost your hair to the maximum or leave them limp and sleek.
 Both options have their charm.
 It’s all up to your hair type and the mood of the day.
 Is your hair full?
 Get rid of some volume with a razor.
 Thin hair?
 Boost the roots by using mousse or spray.
+And if you’re craving something effortlessly edgy, the shag haircut for women is a versatile choice that plays well with all textures.

 There are mornings when you get satisfied with just air-drying and leaving quickly.
 At other times, a round brush or diffuser will top your styling list.
 Also, keep in mind that you should never put in too much effort to make your hair perfect.
 Let the hair ends curl out.
 Allow the fringe to be a bit askew.
 That’s what makes it look so natural and attractive.